 Nexplanon is a birth control implant, inserted (in the office) under the skin in the upper inner arm .
 A plastic rod, about the size of a matchstick, releases a form of the hormone progesterone (called etonogestrel) that prevents pregnancy.
 It is effective for up to three years.

-What are the advantages of Nexplanon?
+What are the benefits of Nexplanon (Birth Control)?

 - Your daughter won’t have to remember to take it, like she would with a birth control pill